mwoghiren/ThenomicaBot/README.md

 * Ballots [Prop] threads within 30 seconds.
 * Posts [Check-In] threads every Monday and Thursday at midnight EST.
-* Detect and mark edited proposals.
+* Detects and invalidates edited proposals.

 In the future, we hope he will take on the following duties: